 Class 1 Pilot Medical Requirements

-Prior to enrolling on the Modular ATPL training program you must posses a valid Class 1 Medical Certificate.
+Prior to enrolling on the Modular ATPL training program, you must possess a valid Class 1 Medical Certificate.
 This can be obtained from the Civil Aviation Authority in your relevant country.

 The Medical includes